GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 Discretise model to h3 zones
 ******************************
 Building a smoothed seismicity model can be particularly computationally intensive due to the spatial distribution we are trying to model.
-We use (link) h3 to help with this, by covering our area of interest in hexagonal cells at a specified resolution (which we set earlier as h3_level).
+We use `h3 <https://h3geo.org/docs/>`_ to help with this, by covering our area of interest in hexagonal cells at a specified resolution (which we set earlier as h3_level).
 This step in the workflow generates the collection of h3 cells that covers our source polygons.
 The cell indices are written to the specified output repository, where they will be called in the next steps of the smoothing.

 .. code-block:: python